How to set up the ideal 360° (Performance) Review?

-Below, you’ll find a description on how to set up a best-practice 360° (Performance) Review template in Leapsome that builds on your default scale for assessments and your company & team skills as well as on individual goals set up in the goal module (for the performance component).
+Below, you’ll find a description on how to set up a best-practice 360° (Performance) Review template in Leapsome.
+It builds on your default scale for assessments and your company & team skills as well as on individual goals set up in the goal module (for the performance component).

 Create a new template:

-Name the template (e.g. "360° (Performance) Review") and decide whether other owners should be able to edit this template.
-Don’t give access rights to employees or managers as this is a centralised cycle.
+Name the template (e.g. '360° (Performance) Review') and decide whether other owners should be able to edit this template.
+Don’t give access rights to employees or managers as this is a centralized cycle.

 Include all four perspectives:

 Below, enable the setting that participants select their peers and managers approve them.
 This enables each feedback receiver to pick the people whose feedback is most relevant to them while still giving managers a way to approve or change this selection.